 And then the other family came.
 We needed to establish some kind of relationship with them because they were not trusting in the beginning.
 We needed to find a way to approach them.
 We were having a lot of discussions about whether we should shoot them or not, but we saw how interesting the whole situation was becoming.
 And as Atidze started interacting with them, we just let everything happen.
 Later, we developed a very nice relationship with the family as well.
 Otherwise, we couldn't have captured all those moments.

 "After this, I think I'm ready to go and shoot in any kind of condition."

 NFS: Let's talk about the strenuous nature of this shoot.
 What was most difficult, from your perspective, as a DP?

 Ljuma: The conditions!
 We would spend all day shooting because we were trying to use as much daylight as possible.
 The days were very long.
 And during the summer, it's very hot.
 We were sleeping in the tents, we didn't have proper equipment for camping.
 So we were very hot during the day or very cold at night.
 It's nothing to complain about, because in the end, we learned a lot, especially from Atidze.
-After this, I think I'm ready to go and shoot in any kind of conditions.
+After this, I think I'm ready to go and shoot in any kind of condition.